Niki2821/javaChess/README.md

 ## Features

 - Play standard chess against another player in the terminal
-- Simple and user-friendly interface
+- "Simple" and not-so-user-friendly interface
 - Every move is validated
-- Special moves like castlig are supported
+- Special moves like castling are supported
 - This does use linux terminal colors to show teams

 ## Getting Started